mbashia/mbashia/README.md

 - 💬 Ask me about Artificial Intelligence, it justs never ceases to amaze me
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/victor mbashia/)|[twitter](https://twitter.com/vmbashia)
 - 😄 Pronouns: Him
-- ⚡ Fun fact: I believe in batism by Fire
+- ⚡ Fun fact: I believe in baptism by Fire

 ---